nbloomf/nbloomf.md/posts/2016-02-25-software-tools-in-haskell-detab-charcombine-charfullwidth.md

     6. If the user provides any tab stop widths as arguments, we treat the *last* one as if it repeats indefinitely.
 E.g., ``detab 4 6 8`` formats with tab stops of width 4, 6, 8, 8, 8, 8, and so on. **This seems like the Right Thing To Do**.
 It gives the user total control, requires no special cases for the interface, and also elegantly handles the situation where the user wants all tab stops to have the same width.
 If we want tab stops of width 10, for instance, we invoke ``detab 10``.
 * We also need to decide what to do if a given "column" of input text contains no tabs.
 Or, equivalently, if a given "tab cell" has too many characters.
 For example, if we interpret the input line ``helloworld\t`` using the default tab stop width of 8, in which tab-column is the ``\t``, the first or the second?
 Here we take inspiration from the typewriter heritage of tab: pressing tab advances to the *next* tab stop, wherever the carriage happens to be.
 It is not by default a "cell separator".
 So, for instance, invoking ``detab 4 10 8`` on ``hello\tworld`` puts 9 spaces between ``hello`` and ``world``.

 This program is quite a bit more complicated than the ones we've written so far because it needs to take command line arguments from the user.
 That means parsing structured input (here, base 10 natural numbers) and the possibility of input errors.
 My version of this program is pretty long compared to the *Software Tools* example, but it does have extra functionality; namely custom tab stop widths.
+(NB: reading further in the text, adding this functionality to ``detab`` is Exercise 2-4 in the book.
+Oops!)

 First, here is the main program.